insideoutshell/Doubao-Extension-CN--EN/README.md

 # Doubao-Extension-CN--EN

 ## Project Overview
-This project focuses on translating the Doubao browser extension to English.
-The main goal is to make the extension more accessible to a wider range of users who are more comfortable using English.
-Well, that's the AI summary.
-I really love Doubao and hope I'll be able to continue using it despite upcoming regulatory changes.
+This simple project just aims to translate the Doubao browser extension to English, making it more accessible to those that don't know Chinese.
+I really love Doubao and I hope to be able to continue using it despite upcoming regulatory changes.

 ![preview](preview.png)